 From March 2015 to April 2017, the Phase 2 SAPHIR trial compared a 12-week course of twice-daily 800 mg PQ912 tablets to placebo.
 It enrolled 120 people with MCI or mild dementia due to AD as ascertained by CSF Aβ levels at screening.
 This trial took place in seven European countries.
 It met its primary outcome of safety, with no difference in the frequency of adverse events between the treatment and placebo arms.
 The treatment group had more skin reactions and gastrointestinal problems than placebo, and more discontinuations.
 PQ912 inhibited QC activity in CSF by 92 percent.
 It appeared to slightly decrease pyroglutamate Aβ oligomers in CSF, though CSF Aβ oligomers' concentrations are near the assay’s detection limit.
 The treatment group showed a benefit on working memory and a trend on attention, but no difference on five other neuropsychological tests.
 On EEG readings, the treatment group showed a reversal of AD-induced changes in theta and alpha rhythms.
 In CSF, the synaptic marker neurogranin and the inflammatory marker YKL40 trended downward from a known rise in AD.
 CSF AD biomarkers were unchanged (Jun 2017 news; Scheltens et al., 2018; Briels et al., 2020).

 In 2019 Probiodrug become Vivoryon Therapeutics.
 According to a company press release, two Phase 2b trials of PQ912 in Europe and the U.S. for treatment of AD are in planning.
-The as-yet-unregistered European study is expected to begin in mid-2020 to enroll 250 early stage Alzheimer’s patients in Denmark, Germany, and The Netherlands (press release).
+A European study began in July 2020 to enroll 250 early stage Alzheimer’s patients in Denmark, Germany, and The Netherlands.
 The primary endpoints are safety, and efficacy on working memory and attention.
 Secondary endpoints include long-term safety and effects on brain activity, cognition, and daily functioning.
 The trial will also collect exploratory data on the Winterlight speech-based cognitive assessment, EEG, and blood biomarkers.

 In April 2019, Vivoryon registered a Phase 2a/b trial, to be conducted in collaboration with the U.S. National Institutes on Aging and the Alzheimer’s Disease Cooperative Study.
 In January 2021, the study will start enrolling 462 participants with biomarker-confirmed early AD and MMSE scores between 20 and 30.
 This safety and efficacy trial will titrate three groups to target doses of 150 mg, 300 mg, or 600 mg twice a day for eight weeks, or placebo.
 Primary outcomes are safety and plasma levels.
 Based on the results, investigators will calculate target occupancy in CNS, and continue dosing at a level aiming for 50 percent occupancy for 72 weeks.
 The primary efficacy outcome is change in CDR-Sum of Boxes from baseline to 72 weeks; secondary outcomes include the cognitive function composite CFC2 score.